Kokotsakis polyhedron: Properties and history

 The polyhedron was discovered when Kokotsakis (1933) studied the meshes wherein the perimeter of a polygon is surrounded by other polygons, showing an infinitesimally flexible in the case of a quadrilateral base, which was later known as Kokotsakis mesh.
 More examples of this special case of a Kokotsakis polyhedron were discovered by other mathematicians.
 Here, a polyhedron is flexible if the shape can be continuously changed while preserving the faces unchanged.
-Each of its vertexes is said to be "developable", meaning the sum of its plane angle is $2 \pi$, resulting in the polyhedral surface being an origami crease pattern, which satisfies the Kawasaki's theorem.
+Each of its vertexes is said to be "developable", meaning the sum of its plane angle is $2 \pi$, resulting in the polyhedral surface being an origami crease pattern, which satisfies Kawasaki's theorem.
 The work was done by Izmestiev (2017) in which classifying the folding angle for a Kokotsakis polyhedron in the case of a quadrangular base.

 Stachel (2010) conjectured that there exists no polynomial system of irreducible resultant about the flexibility of a Kokotsakis polyhedron, which was later Izmestiev (2017) disproved it by showing the Kokotsakis polyhedron is orthodiagonal anti-involutive, meaning the planar angles has conditions such as all quadrilaterals are spherically orthodiagonal (any intersecting two diagonals in a quadrilateral form a right angle) and elliptic (the sum and difference of the edges of a quadrilateral are not equal to $0 \bmod 2\pi$), and the involution at common vertices are opposite.